ibexa/documentation-developer/docs/api/rest_api/rest_api_usage/rest_requests.md

 See [Creating content with binary attachments](#creating-content-with-binary-attachments) below.
 Also see [Creating session](rest_api_authentication.md#creating-session) examples.

-If the resource only returns one media type, it's also possible to skip it and to specify the format using `application/xml` or `application/json`.
+If the resource only returns one media type, it's also possible to skip it and to specify the format with `application/xml` or `application/json`.

 A response indicates `href`s to related resources and their media types.